xsc/ronda-schema/README.md

     (ring.middleware.json/wrap-json-body {...}))
 ```

-The `wrap-schema` middleware should thus be closer to the bottom than any codec.
+The `wrap-schema` middleware has to be closer to the bottom than any codec.

 __Q: Does it play well with [Liberator](https://github.com/clojure-liberator/liberator)?__